RoboticsLabURJC/2018-phd-pedro-fernandez/TD_Tabular_Openai/README.md

     - **Episodes**, we are going to exec up to 25.000
     - **epsilon**, range from (0,1], to control exploration against explotation, basic principle in RL.
 When epsilon is close to 1, algorithm explores most of time and it lasts long time to converge.
 We use a epsilon decay rate to balance towards explotation while execution.
     - **epsilon decay rate** to manage epsilon towards exploration or explotation.
     - **Learning Rate** or **alpha** or **step size** according [Sutton, eq 2.4] minimizes difference between goal and estimated values.
-Values in range (0,1] and when it is close to 1, last reward gets the main weights.
-It is constant in this work but a future improvement could be implementing a decay rate, similar we made with epsilon.
+Values are in range (0,1] and when it is close to 1, last reward gets the main weights.
+We implement it as a constant in this work but a future improvement could be implementing a decay rate, similar we made with epsilon.
     - **Discount rate** or **gamma** in range (0,1] which indicates importance of future values.
 When it is close to 1, it means we give importance recent values, and old values are less important for us.

     More features: